The Fear Is Real (and Valid)

 The Hybrid Model: AI First, Human Backup

-Think of AI as a first responder, not a replacement.
+Think of an AI virtual receptionist as a first responder, not a replacement.
 It answers every call in under 5 seconds, handles routine questions about hours and pricing, books appointments, and yes—de-escalates mild to moderate frustration.

 But when a situation exceeds its capability, escalation should be immediate and seamless.
 Not "someone will call you back in 24 hours."
 Not routing to a ticketing system.
 Live transfer, right now, while the customer is still on the line.